 Design Pattern Series - Singleton Pattern (Golang)

-Previous post in the series: Abstract Factory Pattern
+Previous post in series: Abstract Factory Pattern

-The Singleton Pattern is a Creational Pattern that ensures a struct has only one instance throughout the application's lifecycle while providing global access to that instance.
-In this article, we’ll explore why to use the Singleton Pattern, how to implement it in Go, its drawbacks, and possible solutions.
+In this article, we will learn why to use the Singleton Pattern, how to implement it in Go, its drawbacks, and solutions.

-• Managing database connections.
+- Manage database connections.

-• Handling configuration managers.
+- Manage configuration managers.

-• Logging services.
+- Logging services.

-• Caches.
+- Caches.

-Implementing Singleton in Go
+Implement Singleton in Go

 1. Basic Singleton